akhilgit19/PRIME10-DEVOPS/readme.txt

 4. su pardeep (switch user)
 5. sudo userdel pardeep
 6. sudo groupadd username groupname
-7. sudo gpasswd -a username groupname, To set the group password --gpasswd groupname, To make a user the group's owner- gpasswd -m username groupname
+7. To ass a user to the group-- sudo gpasswd -a username groupname, To set the group password --gpasswd groupname,
+   To make a user the group's owner-- gpasswd -m username groupname

 8. r- reasd -4
-   w- write 2
+   w- write - 2
-   x- execute 2
+   x- execute- 1

    user grop others

+To change the permissions chmod 777 devops
 9. umask 022
    defualt permission in linux system for files -666 folders-777 if we give umask 022  subtract from default permissions files 644 folders 755